-The roles, responsibilities and activities of the Internal Audit functions are described and detailed on pages 53 to 56 under Report of the Audit Committee of this Annual Report.
+The roles, responsibilities and activities of the Internal Audit functions are described and detailed on page 46 under Corporate Governance Overview Statement of this Annual Report.

-There were neither major weaknesses in the system identified during the year, nor any of the reported weaknesses resulted in material losses or contingencies requiring disclosure in the Annual Report.
+There were neither major weaknesses in the system identified during the year, nor any of the reported weaknesses resulted in material losses or contingencies requiring disclosure in the Group's Annual Report.
 Those areas of non-compliance with the procedures and policies and those which require improvements as highlighted by the Internal Auditors during the period have been, or are being addressed.